xlibraries/Ovi/README.md

 Ovi is a veo-3 like, **video+audio generation model** that simultaneously generates both video and audio content from text or text+image inputs.

 - **🎬 Video+Audio Generation**: Generate synchronized video and audio content simultaneously
+  - **🎵 High-Quality Audio Branch**: We designed and pretrained our 5B audio branch from scratch using our high quality in-house audio datasets
 - **📝 Flexible Input**: Supports text-only or text+image conditioning
 - **⏱️ 5-second Videos**: Generates 5-second videos at 24 FPS, area of 720×720, at various aspect ratios (9:16, 16:9, 1:1, etc)
 - **🎬 Create videos now on wavespeed.ai**: https://wavespeed.ai/models/character-ai/ovi/image-to-video & https://wavespeed.ai/models/character-ai/ovi/text-to-video